Christopher Bland: Life and career

-Together with Christopher Brocklebank-Fowler he wrote a pamphlet in 1964 on immigration, urging fewer controls over entry and more effort to integrate immigrant communities.
+Together with Christopher Brocklebank-Fowler, he wrote a pamphlet in 1964 on immigration, urging fewer controls over entry and more effort to integrate immigrant communities.
 He worked as a management consultant with Booz Allen Hamilton.

-Bland was elected as a member of the Greater London Council for Lewisham from 1967, and later became Chairman of the Schools committee of the ILEA.
+Bland was elected as a member of the Greater London Council (GLC) for Lewisham from 1967, and later became Chairman of the Schools committee of the ILEA.
 He was elected chairman of the Bow Group think tank on 10 April 1969 to 1970 and also edited its magazine Crossbow.
 With his business career demanding more time, he stood down from the GLC at the 1970 election.

 During the 1970s, Bland ran the construction and engineering firm Beyer Peacock and printers Sir Joseph Causton & Sons.
-On 29 June 1972, it was announced that he was to become Deputy Chairman of the Independent Television Authority (later the Independent Broadcasting Authority) for a term from 1 July 1972 to 31 July 1976.
-Shortly afterwards he moved from Booz Allen Hamilton to First National Finance Corporation (1973–74).
+On 29 June 1972, it was announced that he was to become deputy chairman of the Independent Television Authority – later the Independent Broadcasting Authority (IBA) – for a term from 1 July 1972 to 31 July 1976.
+Shortly afterwards, he moved from Booz Allen Hamilton to First National Finance Corporation (1973–74).
 Bland retained his involvement in politics and was critical of changes made by Margaret Thatcher to Conservative Central Office staff shortly after her election as Leader in 1975.
 In 1976, he put his name to a supporting statement issued by the National Campaign for Electoral Reform.
 He was given a second four-year term at the IBA from 1976 to 1980.

 In 1981, Bland married Jennifer Mary Denise May, now known as Lady Bland (from 1963 to 1981 married to Viscount Enfield, when she was titled Lady Enfield), and the daughter of William May, the former Ulster Unionist Party MP for the Ards constituency in County Down, and Minister for Education for Northern Ireland in the 1950s.

 The Bland family, consisting of the couple, their son, Archie Bland, and four stepchildren, lived at Abbots Worthy House, the home of Lady Bland and her former husband, later the Earl of Strafford, in the village of Abbots Worthy in Hampshire, with a London flat in Catherine Place, near St James's Park, moving their main residence to Blissamore Hall in the village of Clanville near Andover (also in Hampshire), in 1998.